mdozmorov/bioinformatics-impact/README.md

 ## Misc

+- Meta-Research: Tracking the popularity and outcomes of all bioRxiv preprints, https://elifesciences.org/articles/45133

 - Top 1% of highly cited researchers in 2018, https://hcr.clarivate.com/#

 - Journal impact factor correlates with the number of their followers on Twitter, https://twitter.com/generegulation/status/1101537375962976262?s=03